 Who likes commuting anyway?
 Riding a taxi, tram or your own car every morning to go to work, and every evening to go back home?
 Who likes being stuck at the traffic jam for hours?
 Literally, no one!

-The first big thing you’ll win when switching to a remote job, is winning your commute time.
-And basically, with only this, you’re winning one to two hours per day, depends if you’re in a big or small city.
-And you can spend them however you like.
+The first big thing you’ll win when switching to a remote job is winning your commute time.
+And with this, you’re winning one to two hours per day to spend on other things.
 Work in them and finish early?
 Yes.
 More sleep in the morning?
 Yes.
 A walk after lunch?
 Yes.
 A combination of all this?
 Perfect!
 It’s your choice.

 Less interruption time